Madison County to Host Household Hazardous Waste Collection Day

 Collections are for residential waste only.
 Business waste is not accepted.

-“In order to ensure safety and efficiency, a reservation is required to drop off materials,” Planning and Development Public Engagement coordinator Brandon Banks said.
-“This helps alleviate the long wait-times.”
+“In order to ensure safety and efficiency, a reservation is required to drop off materials,” Planning and Development sustainability Coordinator Andi Yancey said.
+“This will alleviate the long wait-times, which lasted up to three hours at past collection events.
+The advance registration system allows 15 cars to enter every 15 minutes throughout the day.”

-Advance registration is required.
-Residents who have reservations are encouraged to bring not only their household hazardous waste but others as well.
+Yancey said residents who have reservations are encouraged to bring not only their household hazardous waste, but others as well.

-A limited number of spaces are available, and reservations will be accepted on a first-come, first-serve basis.
-Make your online reservation at https://recycleresponsibly.as.me/SIUE.
-For more information, residents can call (618) 296-5237.
+A limited number of spaces are available, and reservations will be accepted on a first come, first serve basis.
+Make your online reservation at https://recycleresponsibly.as.me.
+Residents without computer access can call the Madison County Recycling Hotline at 618-296-6647 to reserve their spot.

 Items not allowed for disposal include latex paint, used tires, ammunition, agricultural wastes, explosives, fireworks, fire extinguishers, smoke detectors, farm machinery oil, business or biohazard waste.